-The tests are not generally required excepting the cases when a base metal was subjected to these tests.
-Where necessary, impact tests are conducted on specimens made in accordance with 2.2.3 and Fig. 2.2.3.1-2.
+The tests are required for cases when a base metal was subjected to these tests.
+Where necessary, impact tests are conducted on specimens made in accordance with $\frac{2.2.3}{2.2.3.1-2}$ and Fig. 2.2.3.1-2.

-The tests shall be conducted on one batch of specimens notched in the weld centre and on another one notched in the fusion line.
+The tests shall be conducted on one set of specimens notched in the weld centre and on another one notched in the HAZ (i.e. the mid-point of the notch shall be at 1 mm to 2 mm from the fusion line to the base metal).

 The temperature and results of the tests shall meet those required for the base metal.